gitmehdis/TinyLabs/README.md

 * **`Evolution.py`**
   LLM-guided sequence evolution framework.
 Models attractor dynamics in property space and lets the LLM discover convergence behavior by evolving sequences toward fixed points.

+## Technical Report

+You can refer to the full technical report for a detailed explanation of the Tiny Labs framework, along with an detailed analysis of the performance of various models across each of the challenges in the Genomics Tiny Lab environment.

 ## Requirements